niek-sidn/hsm_workshop_nethsm/Slide11.md

 *Please note:* SoftHSM2, and Kryoptic are both excellent tools for testing, saving you a **lot** of money.
 But, both are not true HARDWARE security modules and your secret keys are **in RAM** on the server that also hosts the software using it.
 And this software is possibly exposed to the internet.

-*Nice*: SoftHSM2 is a **drop in** for a real HSM, this means you have to change very little when switching to a real HSM.
+*Nice*: SoftHSM2 is a **drop-in** for a real HSM, this means you have to change very little when switching to a real HSM.

 --------------------
 ## Exercise "Introducing SoftHSM2 by NLnet Labs"